 6 billion hours of video are watched monthly on Youtube.
 According to Facebook, the company’s 1.23 billion users log into their site for 17 minutes each day — that’s more than 39,757 years of time spent (collectively) on just one site.
 In a single day!
 And there’s dozens of other new media options for people to lose themselves in as well.
 So who has time to pay attention to advertising?

-Yes, message fatigue is one of the main challenges facing today’s marketers.
-People– in general– are burned out from being hit with advertising from seemingly all directions.
-Many, hip to the routine, have started to tune out all forms of (unwanted) messages and have retreated into their own private, virtual worlds instead.
-This reality can make traditional marketing methods seem like an exercise in futility.
-Luckily, there are ways to overcome the many challenges posed by modern living.
+Yes message fatigue is one of the main challenges facing today’s marketers.
+People– in general– are burned out from being hit with advertising from all directions.
+Many, hip to the routine, have started to tune out all forms of messaging and have retreated into their own private virtual worlds instead.
+This reality can make traditional marketing methods seem futile.
+Luckily there are ways to overcome the challenges posed by these modern times.
 So where to start?

-“Just Google it.”
 The phrase is ubiquitous.
 People are constantly Googling you, your business, and keywords or phrases related to your industry.
-If you’re devoid of content that supports consumer engagement, you’re hurting your business; even worse, you’re a few steps away from irrelevance.
-By having content marketing that’s ready for consumption and easily searchable online, you avoid the irrelevance trap.
+If you’re devoid of content that supports consumer engagement you’re hurting your business; even worse you may be a few short steps away from irrelevance.
+However, by having content marketing that’s ready for consumption and easily searchable online you avoid the irrelevance trap.

-Specific Examples.
-“Brew Guides” promoting the coffee industry, beauty make-over videos, and educational infographics like “Top 25 U.S. Business Schools” are all examples of content marketing, because they speak to consumers.
-It’s also content marketing when a popular band encourages fans to take photos of their shows and post them to their social media sites and Virgin Atlantic fills their online blog with great travel content, specifically designed to awaken a person’s “travel bug.”
+It’s also content marketing when a popular band encourages fans to take photos of their shows and post them to their social media sites or when Virgin Atlantic fills their online blog with travel content designed to awaken a person’s “travel bug.”

-Now that we’ve whet your appetite regarding the many content marketing techniques, it’s time to create this type of content for your brand!
-Trust us, it’s going to work.
-After all, what do you have to lose… except an outdated marketing approach?
+Now that we’ve whet your appetite regarding the many content marketing techniques it’s time to utilize them!
+Trust us, it’s going to work; and after all what do you have to lose except an outdated marketing approach?